 Blepharoplasty, also known as eyelid surgery, is a plastic surgery procedure that removes excess skin and fat from the eyelids.
 This procedure can be performed on the upper eyelid, lower eyelid, or both.

-Blepharoplasty is not considered an eye surgery, but is rather a cosmetic procedure designed to help you achieve your desired appearance.
+Blepharoplasty is not considered a medically indicated eye surgery, but is rather a cosmetic procedure designed to help you achieve your desired appearance.
 There are some instances where blepharoplasty is used to correct functional or structural problems with the eyelid.